 The California Endangered Species Act (CESA) protects wildlife and plants listed as endangered or threatened under the act by the California Fish and Game Commission.
 The CDFG administers the CESA.
 The CESA prohibits all persons from taking species that are state listed as threatened or endangered except under certain circumstances.
 The CESA definition of "take" is any action or attempt to "hunt, pursue, catch, capture, or kill."
 Section 2081 of the Fish and Game Code provides a means by which agencies or individuals may obtain authorization for incidental take of state-listed species, except for certain species designated as "fully protected" under the California Fish and Game Code (see California Fish and Game Code below).
 Take must be incidental to, not the purpose of, an otherwise lawful activity.
-Requirements for a Section 2081 permit are similar to those used in the ESA Section 7 process, including identification of impacts, development of a monitoring plan, and assurance of funding to implement mitigation and monitoring.
+Requirements for a Section 2081 permit are similar to those used in the ESA Section 7 process, including identification of impacts on listed species, development of mitigation measures that minimize and fully mitigate impacts, development of a monitoring plan, and assurance of funding to implement mitigation and monitoring.